 I'll have to see how well what I learned will transfer back to the job, but I'm confident the training provided me with a lot of insight and necessary tools.
 Without your support, I would not have been able to attend.

-In this thank you email, please note that the manager is specific about what she is thanking him for doing.
+In this thank you email, please note that the manager is specific about what she is thanking Tom for doing.

 Thank you for covering for Julia while she was out on maternity leave.
 Her staff appreciated that they had you to go to for questions and support.
 The staff feedback was that they got some new ideas from your sales group's approach to identifying potential customers.

 Now that Julia is returning from leave, I hope that you spend a few days with her to update her about anything important that occurred during the past twelve weeks.
-She'll be returning next Monday and working part-time for the first few weeks, but her staff will report to her beginning Monday.
+She'll be returning next Monday and working part-time for the first few weeks, but her staff will report to her beginning Monday when she returns.

 I trust that you will make this transition as smooth for everyone as you did when you took over Julia's staff leadership role during her absence.
 Again, I can't express how much the organization appreciates your efforts on our behalf.